Our Top Picks

 "Has a three-stage filtration process, easy setup, and an affordable price."

-Best for Freshwater: Penn Plax Cascade Canister Filter at Amazon
+Best for Freshwater: Penn Plax Cascade Canister Aquarium Filter at Amazon

 "The result is clear, fresh water that’s free of waste and other toxins."

-Best for Saltwater: Aquatic Life Reverse Osmosis System at Amazon
+Best for Saltwater: Aquatic Life RO Buddie Reverse Osmosis Systems at Amazon

 "Includes features like deionization and reverse osmosis for a clean tank."

-Best for 20-Gallon: Whisper IQ Power Filter for Aquariums at Amazon
+Best for 20-Gallon: Whisper IQ Power Filter for Aquariums, With Quiet Technology at Amazon

 "Customers say it’s one of the best small, cartridge-based filters out there."